thomasdenney/FAQ/README.md

 * Is this interaction obvious?
 A lot of apps use really interesting combinations of swipes, pinches and taps but make sure that your users will know how to use them.
 * Use Auto Layout and size classes.
 These make it a lot simpler to handle the 5 different screen sizes (iPhone 3.5", iPhone 4", iPhone 4.7", iPhone 5.5", iPad) than writing your layout code manually

+###I heard Interface Builder is evil.
+How do I do everything in code?

+Firstly, IB makes many design tasks much easier (especially when setting up Auto Layout constraints) than writing everything in code.
+The most common complaints when working with IB are that Storyboards prevent you from reusing common views easily without copy/pasting and they don't place nicely with source control.
+Generally beginners should start out with Storyboards/XIBs before trying to create everything in code.

+If you *really* want to do everything in code, Apple has a [guide here](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/ViewLoadingandUnloading/ViewLoadingandUnloading.html#//apple_ref/doc/uid/TP40007457-CH10-SW36).

 ##Community

 ###What developer blogs can I read?